Founder workflow case study

 Either generic automation or no motion at all

-Your own clips with repeatable pacing
+Your own clips with consistent pacing

 Start with the finished beat

-Set BPM and use your own clips
+Set BPM and add your clips

 Ship a better-looking upload faster